Nagios Plugins

 2 Critical The plugin detected that either the service was not running or it was above some "critical" threshold

-3 Unknown Invalid command line arguments were supplied to the plugin or low-level failures internal to the plugin (such as unable to fork, or open a tcp socket) that prevent it from performing the specified operation.
-Higher-level errors (such as name resolution errors, socket timeouts, etc) are outside of the control of plugins and should generally NOT be reported as UNKNOWN states.
+3 Unknown Invalid command line arguments were supplied to the plugin or low-level failures internal to the plugin that prevent it from performing the specified operation

 Threshold and Ranges

-A range is defined as a start and end point (inclusive) on a numeric scale (possibly negative or positive infinity).
+A range is defined as a start and end point (inclusive) on a numeric scale.
+A threshold is a range with an alert level (warning or critical).

 Notes: